kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/DimensionsLexicon.md

 ### Combinations of Dimensions

 Some of the dimensions mentioned above can be used in combinations.
+In order to get a report with two dimensions, one of them needs to be fixed as a filter.
+For example, for a report of all the plays by country and browser, two following steps should be performed:

+1. Get the list of all the countries in the required timeframe by calling the "analytics.query" service and setting dimension = country.
+2. Loop through the resulting countries and make the "analytics.query" request with dimensions = country, browser and filter = SpecificCountry.

-Supported combinations for the Day, Hour and Minute time resolutions are:
+Supported combinations for the Day, Hour and Minute time resolutions are below.

 * Application - PlaybackContext
 * Country - Browser